beeva-arturomartinez/beeva-best-practices/devops/configuration_management/README.md

 The next picture shows the work proposed in various projects (for example, Genoa and OpenPlatform).
 Each tag corresponding to a master version of a project will be integrated into the global master version and the rest of the projects can integrate into their development branch (dotted arrow).

-Notice again the use of development name, instead of develop, refering to development branch.
-To approach more to the git standard programming it is recommended to use the name *develop* when possible.
+Notice again the use of development name, instead of develop, to refer to development branch.
+To approach more to the git standard programming it is recommended to use the name _develop_ when possible.

 ![Branches] (static/branch2.png "Branches")